Patient information: Testicular cancer (Beyond the Basics)

 Management of stage I nonseminomatous germ cell tumors

-Classification and management of stage II nonseminomatous germ cell tumors
+Management of stage II nonseminomatous germ cell tumors

 Overview of the treatment of testicular germ cell tumors